Saniamos/bbdc25/README.md

 - the documentation suggests there are no payments from merchants to customers (ie refunds) -> q auick search in the transactions also suggest, but does not confirm this

--> new aggregation method idea: use predict_proba of model select a subset of transactions (not sure if sorted by highest or similar, or just pad) and then use another model to predict if the account is fraudulent or not
+-> new aggregation method idea: use predict_proba of model select a subset of transactions (not sure if sorted by highest or similar, or just pad) and then use another model to predict if the account is fraudulent or not => not really better than the current method

+Added new ssl and fraud classification methods, core idea is this: incorporate network info into each transaction, then group the transactions per account and classify directly if those are fraudulent or not -> should scale well (ie not per transaction but also not per dataset).
+However, it is also key, that we find all of the network info, because it is not in the transactions of a single account.

+Realized, that fraudsters do seldom only use cash (2-7 out of 11k accounts) and that we might be able to aggregate the cash transactions in order to condense our data.

+Question: does the simulation consider the order of transactions relevant? -> likely not, as it is agent based with a certin prob to perform such actions -> we could aggregate the transactions.
+If we assume only topological fraud (ie circle, fan-in/out etc) we could even aggregate per account pair.
+If we assume single transactions as fradulent we would need to be careful in agregation though -> from what i gather the core idea in amlsim (and paysim) is to only flag certain actions during simulation that are creating one of the known topologies.

+placative, but might help in shifting perspective: we are given the vertices of a graph that is constructed by the properties of the nodes.
+We then want to get back to the properties, more specifically the fraudster property.

+also: consider the other direction: which accounts are we sure of that are normal people?
+- accounts only using cash_in or cash_out (see plot).
+- anything else?

 ## Simulations:
 - https://bth.diva-portal.org/smash/get/diva2:955852/FULLTEXT06.pdf